THE PANORAMIC PROCESS OF TEA-MAKING

 traditional chinese tea making wuyi oolong tea girls picking dry loose tea leaves in courtyard

 Ever since the Europeans started sipping tea, they were fascinated with the Chinese tradition of tea-making.
-Here is an account of the 15 major processes for tea to arrive from China to the West, from cultivation to processing to distribution.
+Here is a detailed account of the 15 steps of tea-making, from cultivation to processing and manufacturing, for tea to arrive from China to the West.
 Of course, these steps vary depending on the types of tea being made and the region in which the tea is produced.

 Tea-making is labor-intensive, a process filled with interlocking and sequential steps.
 Once the tea leaves are picked, there is no stopping as the tea leaves are processed properly, step by step.
 Tea-makers work around the clock for weeks or even months to process tea leaves during harvest time, with very little sleep.